tochukwumunonye/Shutter/README.md

 #### Remote layer
-The remote later relies on Retrofit library to fetch data from the API.
-The remote layer contains its own data class called ArticleResult.
+The remote later relies on Retrofit library to fetch data from the API. .

 #### Paging Source
 This helps load data from a data source into a snapshot of pages.
+Ensuring that your app uses network bandwidth and system resources efficiently.

 #### Repository
 My repository was used to expose data to the rest of the application and also reolving conflicts.
 Helped in Abstracting sources of data from the rest of the app.